Everything You Need To Know About Ai-jen Poo — Meryl Streep's Red Carpet

 In 2010, you successfully advocated for the passage of the Domestic Workers Bill of Rights.
 How has your ability to work with the government to create real change shifted since the Trump administration came to power?

-You can read more about the need for domestic labor in the U.S. in Poo's 2015 book, The Age Of Dignity: Preparing for the Elder Boom in a Changing America.
+You can read more about the need for domestic labour in the U.S. in Poo's 2015 book, The Age Of Dignity: Preparing for the Elder Boom in a Changing America.